Struggling to get interviews?

 Extracurricular activities

-If you’re interested in joining a sorority, chances are you’re someone who loves to have a full schedule at all times.
+If you’re interested in joining a sorority, chances are you love to have a full schedule at all times.

-Sororities look for women with a diverse range of interests, so make sure to highlight all your extracurricular activities and skills on your resume to show that you’re a well-rounded individual who’ll be a great addition to your university’s chapter.
+Sororities look for women with a range of interests, so make sure to highlight all your extracurricular activities and skills on your resume to show that you’re well-rounded and will be a great addition to your university’s chapter.

 Here’s an example of what this looks like in action: